Albert C. Smith (United States Army officer): Early years

-Albert C. Smith was born on June 5, 1894 in Warrenton, Virginia as the son of Eugene Albert and Blanch Baker Smith.
-Following the graduation from the Gordon Military Institute in Barnesville, Georgia, he sought for an appointment to the United States Military Academy at West Point, New York, but it was hard to come by, so he entered the Virginia Polytechnic Institute in Blacksburg, Virginia instead.
+Albert C. Smith was born on June 5, 1894, in Warrenton, Virginia, as the son of Eugene Albert and Blanch Baker Smith.
+Following the graduation from the Gordon Military Institute in Barnesville, Georgia, he sought for an appointment to the United States Military Academy at West Point, New York, but it was hard to come by, so he entered the Virginia Polytechnic Institute in Blacksburg, Virginia, instead.

 Smith completed almost three years there and finally received an appointment to West Point in June 1913.
-He was a member of the class which produced more than 55 future general officers, including two Army Chiefs of StaffJoseph L. Collins and Matthew B. Ridgway.
-Other classmates include: Clare H. Armstrong, Aaron Bradshaw Jr., Mark W. Clark, John T. Cole, Norman D. Cota, John M. Devine, William W. Eagles, Theodore L. Futch, Charles H. Gerhardt, Augustus M. Gurney, Ernest N. Harmon, William Kelly Harrison Jr., Robert W. Hasbrouck, Frederick A. Irving, Laurence B. Keiser, Charles S. Kilburn, Bryant E. Moore, Daniel Noce, Onslow S. Rolfe, Herbert N. Schwarzkopf, George D. Wahl, Raymond E. S. Williamson, and George H. Weems.
+He was a member of the class which produced many men who would later rise to the rank of brigadier general or higher in their military careers.
+They included: William F. Heavey, Daniel Noce, Charles E. Hurdis, Henry Hutchings Jr., John M. Devine, Harold A. Nisley, George D. Wahl, Basil H. Perry, Harold R. Jackson, Augustus M. Gurney, William O. Butler, Rex W. Beasley, J. Lawton Collins, Elbert L. Ford, Charles H. Gerhardt, Frederick A. Irving, Herbert C. Holdridge, Matthew Ridgway, William W. Eagles Raymond E. S. Williamson, William Kelly Harrison Jr., Ernest N. Harmon, Norman Cota, Arthur M. Harper, Aaron Bradshaw Jr. Herbert N. Schwarzkopf, Charles S. Kilburn, Willis R. Slaughter, George H. Weems, William C. McMahon Milton B. Halsey, Charles L. Mullins Jr., Mark W. Clark, Laurence B. Keiser, Homer C. Brown, Clare H. Armstrong, Harris M. Melasky and Joseph P. Sullivan.

-He graduated with Bachelor of Science degree on April 20, 1917 shortly following the American entry into World War I and was commissioned second lieutenant in the Cavalry Branch.
-Smith completed his basic training at Fort Sam Houston, Texas, while attached to 3rd Cavalry Regiment and was promoted to the permanent rank of first lieutenant on May 15, 1917 and to the temporary rank of captain on August 5 that year.
+He graduated, 57th in a class of 139, with Bachelor of Science degree on April 20, 1917, shortly following the American entry into World War I and was commissioned second lieutenant in the Cavalry Branch of the United States Army.
+Smith completed his basic training at Fort Sam Houston, Texas, while attached to 3rd Cavalry Regiment and was promoted to the permanent rank of first lieutenant on May 15, 1917, and to the temporary rank of captain on August 5 that year.
 He embarked for France in October 1917 and his regiment was tasked with the operation of three major horse remount depots.
-The three squadrons were charged with the purchase of horses, mules and forage, the care, conditioning, and training of remounts before issue, and the distribution and issue of remounts to the American Expeditionary Force.
+The three squadrons were charged with the purchase of horses, mules and forage, the care, conditioning, and training of remounts before issue, and the distribution and issue of remounts to the American Expeditionary Forces (AEF).

-Smith was later transferred to the headquarters, U.S. First Army under General John J. Pershing and became Secretary of the General Staff, VII Corps under Major generals Omar Bundy and William G. Haan.
-While in this capacity, he took part in the Meuse-Argonne offensive and following the Armistice, Smith participated in the occupation of the Rhineland, while stationed at the corps headquarters in the town of Wittlich.
+Smith was later transferred to the headquarters of the newly formed U.S. First Army, under General John J. Pershing (who also simultaneously commanded the entire AEF), and became Secretary of the General Staff, VII Corps under Major generals Omar Bundy and William G. Haan.
+While in this capacity, he took part in the Meuse-Argonne offensive in the final weeks of the war and, following the armistice with Germany, Smith participated in the occupation of the Rhineland, while stationed at the corps headquarters in the town of Wittlich.

-He was later ordered to Montabaur and assumed duty as Aide-de-Camp to the commanding general, 1st Infantry Division, Edward F. McGlachlin.
+He was later ordered to Montabaur and assumed duty as aide-de-camp to the commanding general, 1st Infantry Division, Edward F. McGlachlin.
 Smith remained in this capacity until September 1919, when he was ordered back to the United States.